 For those visiting the coast, boating is a must do.
 There are many fabulous spots on the Pacific and Caribbean side to beach hop, snorkel or just sit back for the ride.
 You can also see marine wildlife such as humpback whales, dolphins and fish.

 There’s no better way to experience the ocean by going on a boat tour!
 If you are visiting the Gulf of Papagayo, we highly recommend a private boat tour for the best experience.
-Our friend in Playas del Coco operates Mystic Rides for private snorkeling, beach hopping, fishing and surfing tours.
-Read more about Mystic Rides in this post.
+Our friend operates boat tours in Playas del Coco for snorkeling, beach hopping, fishing and surfing.

 There are hundreds of waterfalls in Costa Rica and visiting one is always a highlight of any trip.
 There are waterfalls of all kinds, from ones you can swim in, jump off of or simply look at.

 One of the best waterfalls to do so is the Nauyaca waterfalls in the South Pacific but you can find beautiful waterfalls in every corner of the country.
 Catarata Llanos de Cortes is another one of our favorites in Guanacaste.

 Most of the waterfalls you can visit on your own if you rented a car but there are some specific waterfall tours like the one in Jaco.
 These tours are awesome since they take you to waterfalls you normally can’t visit on your own since they’re either on private property or require a 4×4.

 Find out what our favorite waterfalls in Costa Rica are!

 World class surfing can be found all over in Costa Rica.
 Warm waters, friendly locals and empty beaches make it a more enjoyable environment for beginners.
 People from all over the world come to Costa Rica with one goal in mind: to catch as many waves as possible.